Rarely does a budget to mid-priced cordless vacuum meet my high expectations.

 Cleaning Performance

-One of the most surprising aspects during the testing phase is the S65’s cleaning performance, which is outstanding, especially on surface debris.
+One of the most surprising aspects during the testing phase is the S65’s outstanding cleaning performance, especially on surface debris.

-I tested the S65 on debris like sand, quaker oats, quinoa, pet litter, coffee grounds, hair, etc.
+I tested the S65 on debris such as sand, quaker oats, quinoa, pet litter, coffee grounds, and hair.

 First, here are the overall results.